eficode-academy/helm-katas/external-charts.md

 We are going to have a look at the wordpress chart before applying it.

-- Navigate to the `external-charts` folder with your terminal.
+- Navigate to the `external-charts` folder in the root of this repository in your terminal.
 - Pull down the chart from bitnami: `helm pull --untar bitnami/wordpress`

-Your folder should now look something like the following:
+Your folder should now look something like this:

 ```sh
 .